Institutions Create Soft Language

 I don’t just want us to change the words we use in the conversation, I want to change the conversation itself.

 I think that it’s time, as servicemen and women and as veterans, that we stop talking about transition and retirement and start talking about leadership and service.
 There’s no better time than now for such a large group of honorable and service-oriented people to stand up and lead again for the rest of their lives.
 But in order to do that, we need to get educated about our finances.
+We need to ask more than how to get out of the military and be successful.
 We need to start thinking of money not just as something we need to keep our heads above water from month to month, or as a nest egg for later, but as a tool of empowerment, an instrument of liberty.

-At US VetLife, we provide a network of like-minded businesses and non-profits to help post-military families live a civilian life of intention.
+At US VetWealth, we provide guidance an expertise to help you become autonomous and to help post-military families live a civilian life of intention.
 If you want to stop talking about transition and retirement and start talking about leadership and service, then contact us to talk about the unique opportunities you may have available to you that will give you the financial freedom to transition to a new mission when you leave the military.